 \subsection{More Results on Conditional Generation}

 For simple molecular properties (logP, QED, and number of rings), we perform conditional generation on the MOSES dataset using regressors trained on its training split.
 The detailed illustration of property distributions and corresponding targets is depicted in \cref{fig:moses_property_statistics}.
-For protein-target conditioning, we perform conditioning on the ZINC250K dataset.
+For protein-target conditioning, we perform conditioning on the ZINC250k dataset.
 The targets were selected from the DUD-E$^+$ virtual screening benchmark for our docking score experiments, following \citet{FREED}.
 The established reliability of Smina \citep{smina}, which is a forked version of AutoDock Vina \citep{AutoDockVina}, evidenced by its high AUROC for discriminating hits from decoys on DUD-E$^+$, led us to use it as an oracle.

-\Cref{fig:smina_score} depitcs the Smina docking score distributions for ZINC250K molecules against three targets (fa7, jak2, parp1).
-Since lower scores correspond to stronger predicted binding, we selected the conditioning value for each protein at the extreme left tail of its distribution (FA7: –10.0 kcal/mol, 0.01\%; JAK2: –11.0 kcal/mol, 0.08\%; PARP1: –12.0 kcal/mol, 0.09\%), indicated by the vertical dashed lines in \cref{fig:smina_score} to focus generation to the most tightly binding candidiates.
+\Cref{fig:smina_score} depicts the Smina docking score distributions for ZINC250K molecules against three targets (fa7, jak2, parp1).
+Since lower scores correspond to stronger predicted binding, we selected the conditioning value for each protein at the extreme left tail of its distribution (FA7: –10.0 kcal/mol, 0.01\%; JAK2: –11.0 kcal/mol, 0.08\%; PARP1: –12.0 kcal/mol, 0.09\%), indicated by the vertical dashed lines in \cref{fig:smina_score} to focus generation on the most tightly binding candidates.

-With the perspective of chemistry, the worse FCD and validity with conditions of DiGress shown in \cref{fig:conditioning_moses_qed,fig:conditioning_moses_logp} highlights a critical challenge for atom-based approaches: satisfying targeted property constraints while ensuring chemical correctness, \textit{simultaneously}.
+With the perspective of chemistry, the \fix{high FCD and low} validity with conditions of DiGress shown in \cref{fig:conditioning_moses_qed,fig:conditioning_moses_logp} highlights a critical challenge for atom-based approaches: satisfying targeted property constraints while ensuring chemical correctness, \textit{simultaneously}.
 From a chemical perspective, this distinction can be attributed to the nature of the search space; atom-based approaches explore a vastly larger space, far exceeding the molecular space, where many cases can lead to chemically invalid structures, especially when generation is heavily biased by property objectives.
 Conversely, \methodname{}'s fragment-based construction inherently operates within a more chemically sound and constrained subspace by assembling pre-validated chemical motifs.
-These findings collectively emphasize the intrinsic advantages of employing fragments as semantically rich and structurally robust building blocks, particularly for achieving reliable and property-focused molecular generation.
+These findings collectively emphasize the intrinsic advantages of employing fragments as semantically rich and structurally robust building blocks, particularly for reliable, property-focused molecular generation.

 Moreover, the importance of the fragment bag's composition, which is shown in the main text (\cref{fig:main_guidance_jak2}), is intuitive: it defines the accessible chemical space and, consequently, the possible range of achievable molecular properties (\eg, generating acyclic molecules is impossible if the fragment bag exclusively contains ring-based structures, among other structural constraints).
 Based on $\lambda_{\mathcal{B}}$, \methodname{} automatically modulates fragment selection probabilities, inducing a drift in the fragment space to generate the chemically valid molecules satisfying the given objective.
 It enables the model to construct molecules with desired properties even if the initial general-purpose fragment bag is not perfectly tailored to a specific task, making our strategy a powerful and practically manageable tool for fine-grained control.